jetspiking/WPAppInstall/README.md

 WPAppInstall allows deploying Windows Phone applications to an unlocked Windows Phone 8 or Windows 10 Mobile Device.
 The application adds a few extra possibilities, such as manipulating installed applications remotely over USB.

 # Usage
+For the latest version:
+Download and launch the executable "WPAppInstall.exe".
+The program is portable.

+For earlier versions:
 Download and unarchive the .zip under releases and launch the executable "WPAppInstall.exe".
 The program is portable.

 [Releases](https://github.com/jetspiking/WPAppInstall/releases)